Eche5/Eche5/README.md

 ### Hi there 👋

-<!--
 Welcome to my GitHub!
 I'm Echefula Ndukwe, a dynamic Software Engineer who took an unconventional path, transitioning from a background in Anatomist to the world of Software Engineering.
-Through dedicated self-study, valuable programming internships, freelance projects, and hands-on experience in real-world applications, I've been actively forging a strong foundation in the field of Fullstack Development.
+Through dedicated self-study, freelance projects, I've been actively forging a strong foundation in the field of Fullstack Development. which are :

 Here are some ideas to get you started:

+Node Js
+Express Js
+SQL
+JavaScript
+TypeScript
+React
+MongoDB
+Tailwind CSS
+REST APIs
+Next JS
+MobX State Tree

+- ⚡ Fun fact: ...
+I love Playing Video Games
+Watching movies
+Watching my football team play (Manchester United)

+<!--

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...